narichasavanorkejoyce/food-trackr-client/README.md

 ![Imgur](http://i.imgur.com/ZzUgTGj.png)

 ## About
 foodTrackr is an app to help people remember what is in their kitchen.
-When I'm out of the house, I often forget what I have in the fridge and it's more likely that I'll buy something I already have.
+When I'm out of the house, I often forget what food items are in the house.
+It's more likely that I'll buy something I already have.
 In addition, foodTrackr can help you keep track of when food will expire.
-My hope is that we can reduce accidental food waste if people are more aware of what is in their fridge.
+My hope is that we can reduce accidental food waste if people are more aware of what is in their kitchen.

 ## User Stories

 - I want to host a browser application that interacts with a custom API deployed through Heroku.
 - I want to share my work through GitHub git repositories (API, client).
 - I want to maintain a commit history with detailed commit messages and produce documentation in the form of a README.
-- I want to create a mobile-first single-page application called foodTrackr, which will track the contents of a user's refrigerator and help reduce accidental food waste.
+- I want to create a mobile-first single-page application called foodTrackr, which will track the contents of a user's kitchen and help reduce accidental food waste.
 - I want my users to have login, logout, and change password functionality.
 - I want to build a front-end Javascript application that can render, read, and write from a securely accessible API.
 - I want actions that change data to be authenticated, and "owned" by the user performing the change.